 Sponsored by the Exposure Assessment Strategies and Statistics Committee

-This intermediate self-study DVD course introduces key concepts including: exposure groups, sampling designs, interpreting exposure monitoring data, Bayesian statistics and dermal exposure assessment.
+This intermediate self-study course introduces key concepts including: exposure groups, sampling designs, interpreting exposure monitoring data, Bayesian statistics and dermal exposure assessment.
 One of our most popular and highly rated courses, the workshop also gives participants the opportunity to apply concepts to real-world scenarios through problem-solving exercises.

-A 14-hour DVD video, PDF student handout, AIHA PDF publication "A Strategy for Assessing and Managing Occupational Exposures, 3rd Edition," a final exam and an evaluation.
+Fourteen hours of video, PDF student handout, AIHA PDF publication "A Strategy for Assessing and Managing Occupational Exposures, 3rd Edition," a final exam and an evaluation.

 Prior to attending the course, participants are required to have a working knowledge of exposure assessment and hands on experience with exposure monitoring.
 This course is targeted for industrial hygienists with 2-10 years of experience.